ChuangYiHsuan/CNN-model-for-identification-of-11-human-cancers/README.md

 **2. Step2_Build_CNN_model.py**
 **3. Step3_IndependentValidation.py**

 In the Dataset Preparation section below, we introduce the model input.
-The provided code snippets highlight crucial steps in CNN creation; for the complete code, please download above code files or refer to our published paper.
+The provided code snippets highlight crucial steps in CNN creation.
+For the complete code, please download code files or refer to our published paper.

 Our Python version is 3.7 and tensorflow version is 2.4.1.
 **For more detailed information, please refer to our published paper:**